Auroratide/auroratide.com/README.md

 All of the content is written in markdown.
 However, browsers cannot render markdown; they render HTML.
 Therefore, a process must exist to convert markdown into HTML.

-The code in [/src/content](/src/content) is responsible for doing this.
-It's basically just a few lines of typescript that look for markdown files and parse them with [Marked](https://www.npmjs.com/package/marked).
+SvelteKit is used to statically generate each page, while a small custom engine converts markdown into HTML.
+The code in [/content/_build](/content/_build) is responsible for doing this, basically just looking for content files and parsing them with [Marked](https://www.npmjs.com/package/marked).

-Nowadays I might have just elected to use [11ty](https://www.11ty.dev/), but what I made works without issue, so I have no need to change or migrate it.

 ## Commands